-It has been brought to the attention of The Escape Artist that during the first part of January there were some sales going on 1) in the shops and 2) in the stock market.
+During January there were sales going on 1) in the shops and 2) in the stock market.

-For reasons that are not entirely clear, we are invited by the media to celebrate the former and panic about the latter.
+For reasons that are not entirely clear, the media encourages us to celebrate the former and panic about the latter.

 But if it’s a good thing when shoes and kitchen appliances fall in price, why isn’t it also a good thing for savers when shares fall in price?

 During 2015 my portfolio of directly held shares delivered a 12.2% total return (dividends plus increase in capital value).
 In comparison, the FTSE All Share index delivered a total return of 1% in 2015.
 So my directly held shares outperformed it by 11 percentage points.

 I also hold low cost, index trackers to achieve broad international diversification and emerging market exposure.
 The performance of these over the year was nothing to shout about, with my mix of index tracking ETFs delivering a distinctly unexciting -1.5%.

 I look at this as index trackers just doing what they are designed to do and faithfully tracking the underlying indexes at low cost.
 Because I hold these ETFs to provide diversification, I can’t be too surprised when they underperform in years when my share picks outperform.

 Even in a year when my stock picks outperformed the indexes by a big margin, the process still felt uncomfortable at times.
 The overall portfolio performance was good but I still felt the pain of a couple of individual stocks underperforming.
 Losses on shares that we’ve picked ourselves somehow feel more personal than with index investing.
 This is one reason why most people are better off starting with index trackers.